Yousif-Mohamed99/Bookly/README.md

 - **Search with Debounce**: Real-time search with debounce to minimize API calls and improve UX.
 - **API Response Caching**: Prevents duplicate requests and reduces rate limiting.
 - **Error Handling**: User-friendly error messages for network and API issues.
-- **Book Details View**: Rich details including cover, author, rating, and more.
+- **Book Details View**: Rich details including cover, author, rating,
+- **Preview**: User can preview the book from book details and read it.
 - **Similar Books**: Suggests similar books based on category.
 - **Responsive UI**: Adapts to different screen sizes and orientations.
 - **Custom Widgets**: Reusable widgets for book items, ratings, and buttons.